 There are two key takeaways from this study.
 First is that if you pay attention to your mistakes, you can learn from them and reduce your chances of making additional mistakes.
 Second, you have to approach new challenges with the right attitude.
 As cliché as it may sound, believing in your ability to learn from mistakes and get better really does affect your accuracy going forward.

-Real-World Practice Makes Perfect
+Real-World Practice Makes All The Difference

 In addition to the scientific research, there are also plenty of practical and anecdotal reasons to embrace mistakes when learning a new language.